microsoft/AzureTipsAndTricks/blog/tip14.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 14 - Generate SSH public key to log into Linux VM with Cloud Shell"
+title: "Tip 14 - Generate SSH public key to log into Linux VM with Cloud Shell"
 excerpt: "Learn how to generate SSH keys to log into a Linux VM with Cloud Shell and BASH on Windows 10"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-09-11 17:00:00
 ---

-## Generate SSH keys to log into Linux VM with Cloud Shell
+#### Generate SSH keys to log into Linux VM with Cloud Shell

 For these instructions, I'll assume you have a Linux VM already setup and connecting via Cloud Shell.